chrisadkin/Argo-Data-Pipeline-Gallery/README.md

 # Overview

-Docker images that can be incorporated into an Argo workflows based data pipelines to showcase:
+This repo contains a number of Docker images that can be incorporated into an Argo workflows based data pipelines to showcase:

 - Portworx data services
 - SQL Server 2022 S3 object virtualization